 Then, tonight, as I come home, I realized what bothered me – if I accepted those, this wouldn’t be a scientific, repeatable experiment.
 So, after dithering on that for a while (since I lost my door keys… 🙁 ), I decided that the intention didn’t mention “scientifically” or “repeatable” – so I decided to take money any way it offers itself.
 Almost immediately after that, I found additional change in my backpack, while rummaging for the keys.

 Ten minutes later, it turns out that our maintenance guys waived the $25.00 charge to get into the apartment.
 (Which I now have no trouble actually counting as income – after all, I would’ve normally been out of them).

-I come home, and see your e-mail message, which basically means another $60.00 (me & my wife) [i.e. Ing Direct Sign-up Bonus] – this train really started to roll, the *moment* I changed my assumption.
+I come home, and see your e-mail message, which basically means another $60.00 (me & my wife) [this was regarding a sign-up bonus for an online banking service] – this train really started to roll, the *moment* I changed my assumption.
 I admit I was skeptical, but I’m definitely on board now!

 Thanks for sharing, Robert!